fenilgmehta/CS765-Simulate-P2P-CryptoCurrency-Network/README.md

     - 203059006 - Aditya Pradhan
     - 20305R005 - Arnab Das

 ### Points to Note

 - `Node == Peer == Miner` all three mean the same
 - `txn == transaction`
 - `Unit of time = seconds` for everything
 - `md5` hash function is used for speed - Can be updated to use any other hash function
-- `f-strings` feature of Python is used
 - `GenesisBlock.prev_node_hash = -1`
-- `if` a block with `block_index < node.curr_block_index_max` is received, it is __dropped__ because:
+- `if` a block with `block_index < node.curr_block_index_max` is received, then it is _not dropped_ because:
-    1. The received block is too old
+    1. The received block can become ancestor of a block which forms a longer chain in future
-    2. The block creator would not spend his time and computation power in creating and sending a block which does not create a longest chain for the receiver
+    2. The block creator would not spend their time and computation power in creating and sending a block which does not create a longest chain
-- Transactions created are always assumed to be authentic in this simulation.
+- `Transactions` created are always assumed to be authentic in this simulation.
 In real world, they are signed by the sender
 - `mining reward` is always the first transaction of any block, and sender is `-1` only
     - `Sender == -1` means money is created from thin air